MoonWishLion/CAMRAT/CameraInput/README.md

 ### instructions
-make sure OpenCV is installed
+make sure OpenCV is installed and that you're on Linux or WSL

 ./build.sh